agapas/separate-curves/README.md

 * go to: File/User Preferences/Add-ons and click 'Install Add-on from File...'
 * select the ZIP you downloaded and click 'Install Add-on from File...'
-* enable the addon (it can be found in 'Curve' category)
+* enable the addon (it can be found in 'Curve' category) in the Edit/Prefferences
 * save user settings to keep addon enabled over multiple blender sessions

+NOTE:
+In the case if the installation guide above doesn't work, just unzip downloaded ZIP manually and copy the separate_curves.py script to blender's addons folder, and then enable the addon in the Edit/Prefferences.

 ## License